Girangaon: Redevelopment

 In recent years, the mills have been extensively redeveloped, many becoming malls and discothèques.
 The Kohinoor Mills in Dadar were bought for ₹4.21 billion by Matoshree Realtors and Kohinoor Consolidated Transport Network Ltd., companies which were floated by Raj Thackeray and Manohar Joshi respectively.
 Phoenix mills, Parel was converted into a "luxury mall".

 In 2005, the government-owned National Textile Corporation auctioned five mills, covering 600 acres, for ₹20.2 billion.
 In February 2009, the NTC decided to auction another nine mills, covering an area of 90 acres, for about ₹40 billion.
 The Shrinivas Mills of Lalbaug, covering 16 acres, are being redeveloped into World One – Asia's tallest residential building.

 Conservation

 There are conservation efforts underway to preserve the old mills as museums.
 Such a museum was opened at the United Mills in Lalbaug.
 A popular play, Cotten 54, Polyester 64, has been written, based on Neera Adarkar and Meena Menon's book, One hundred years, One hundred voices.
 The Millworkers of Girangaon: An Oral History.
 A festival was organized by an NGO Pukar to celebrate the culture and people of Girangaon in November 2008.
 Seven mill structures were granted heritage protection status by the Government of Maharashtra.

-In popular culture

-The 2010 film City of Gold, directed by Mahesh Manjrekar, explores the lives of jobless Girangaon mill workers in the 1980s.